jschaefer619/DH150-2020S/README.md

 ### Heuristic Three: User Control and Freedom

-* The website is simple enough for the user to be able to navigate between many features without being forced into unwarrented wait times.
+* The website is simple enough for the user to navigate between many features without being forced into unwarrented wait times
 * One problematic feature is the presence of a button that allows users to see the "old blog."
 Upon clicking this feature, users are taken to an old website that, while resembling the aesthetic of the new website, has entirely different content and layout.
-The only way to return to primary website is to click on the UCLA Radio icon, or use the back button in website navigation.
+The only way to return to primary website is to click on the UCLA Radio icon, or use the back button on a web browser.
 These flaws would be much more forgiving if this old blog looked truly distinct from the new website, but instead it occupies this uncanny middleground between the old/new website.
-This is confusing to users and limits their freedom to return to the original website. *See this featue below*
+This is confusing to users and limits their freedom to return to the original website. *See this feature below*

 ![Screen Shot 2020-04-08 at 12 03 13 PM](https://user-images.githubusercontent.com/56604738/78823095-fc197600-7990-11ea-87c7-572d888d62cd.png)